Taiwan: Ethnic groups

-The ROC government reports that 95 per cent of the population is Han.
-There are also 2.4 per cent indigenous Austronesian peoples and 2.6 per cent new immigrants primarily from China and Southeast Asia.
+The ROC government reports that 95 percent of the population is ethnically Han Chinese.
+There are also 2.5 percent indigenous Austronesian peoples and 2.5 percent new immigrants primarily from China and Southeast Asia.

-The overwhelming majority of Han are descendants of Hoklo and Hakka who arrived in large numbers in the 17th to 18th century.
-A minority are waishengren, descendants of Chinese nationalists who fled to Taiwan at the end of the Chinese Civil War in 1949.
-The Hoklo people, whose ancestors migrated from the coastal southern Fujian region, compose approximately 70 per cent of Taiwan's population.
-The Hakka comprise about 15 per cent of the total population, and descend from Han migrants from eastern Guangdong.
-Genetic studies also indicate that the Hoklo and Hakka people that make up majority of the Taiwanese population, are a mixture between Austronesians and Han people.
+Most Han Taiwanese are descended from the Hoklo people, native to the coastal regions of southern Fujian, and the Hakka people, native to eastern Guangdong.
+Hoklo and Hakka migrants arrived in large numbers during the 17th and 18th century.
+Descendants of Hoklo now compose approximately 70 percent of Taiwan's population.
+Descendants of Hakka make up about 15 percent of the population.
+Another minority group, called waishengren, comprises those who arrived from China during the 1940s or are descended from them.
+Genetic studies indicate that the Han people in Taiwan are closer to southern Chinese compared to northern Chinese and, similar to several other groups of Han Chinese, had mixed with Island Southeast Asians, likely before their migration to Taiwan.
+Nonetheless, they can be genetically distinguished from the indigenous minority despite low-level admixture.
+In addition, there is also evidence of genetic influence from groups like western Indonesians and Mainland Southeast Asians, especially Kinh Vietnamese.

-The indigenous Taiwanese aborigines number about 584,000, and the government recognises 16 groups.
+Taiwanese Indigenous peoples number about 584,000, and the government recognises 16 groups.
 The Ami, Atayal, Bunun, Kanakanavu, Kavalan, Paiwan, Puyuma, Rukai, Saisiyat, Saaroa, Sakizaya, Sediq, Thao, Truku and Tsou live mostly in the eastern half of the island, while the Yami inhabit Orchid Island.

 Languages

+The Republic of China does not have any legally designated official language.
 Mandarin is the primary language used in business and education, and is spoken by the vast majority of the population.
 Traditional Chinese is used as the writing system.
-The Republic of China does not have any legally designated official language, but Mandarin plays the role of the de facto official language.

-Around 70% of Taiwan's population belong to the Hoklo ethnic group and are speakers of Taiwanese Hokkien as native language.
-The Hakka group, comprising some 14–18 per cent of the population, speak Hakka.
+Around 70% of Taiwan's population belong to the Hoklo ethnic group and are native speakers of Taiwanese Hokkien.
+The Hakka group, comprising some 14–18 percent of the population, speak Hakka.
 Although Mandarin is the language of instruction in schools and dominates television and radio, non-Mandarin Chinese varieties have undergone a revival in public life in Taiwan, particularly since restrictions on their use were lifted in the 1990s.

 Formosan languages are spoken primarily by the indigenous peoples of Taiwan.
-They do not belong to the Chinese or Sino-Tibetan language family, but to the Austronesian language family, and are written in Latin alphabet.
+They do not belong to the Chinese or Sino-Tibetan language family, but to the Austronesian language family, and are written in the Latin alphabet.
 Their use among aboriginal minority groups has been in decline as usage of Mandarin has risen.
 Of the 14 extant languages, five are considered moribund.